Teredell/FCC/008 - Functional Programming/FP README.md

 Lesson 14: In the spirit of not changing things with functional programming, the use of the .push method is also discouraged, using concat is favoured.
 The exercise shows.

 Lesson 15: This took some doing, i definatewly need more practice with .reduce and filter and map.
 But reduce seems to be lauded all over the internet so maybe an area of focus.

+Lesson 16: This exercise did serve as good practice actually, i was mostly good to solve without the help which was more of a check than anything